UoMResearchIT/matlab-novice/_episodes/07-loops.md

 ~~~
 {: .output}

-## Effectively gathering then filenames of multiple files
+## Effectively gathering the filenames of multiple files

 There is one major problem remaining with our script: we have to manually create the `filenames` array.
 Wouldn't it
 be good if we could tell MATLAB to automatically generate a list of the data files in a particular folder?
 That way